-Bing.com, quick link tiles for the sites you visit most frequently, and relevant content from Microsoft News or Office 365.
-You can customize the appearance of the new tab page by selecting the customize button.
-Your new tab page preferences are set for each profile and stored locally on your device, and these preferences are not synced across devices.
+Microsoft Edge provides an engaging and user-centric new tab page with a search box powered by Bing.
+Microsoft Edge also provides quick link tiles for the sites you visit most frequently, and relevant content from Microsoft News or Office 365.
+You can change the appearance of the new tab page by selecting the customize button.
+Your new tab page preferences are set for each profile and stored locally on your device.
+The preferences aren't synced across devices.

-Microsoft Edge collects diagnostic data about how you use the new tab page, such as interactions with the search box and clicks on quick link tiles, if Improve Microsoft products by sending crash reports and data about how you use the browser in edge://settings/privacy is turned on.
-The browser sends diagnostic data about how you use the Microsoft News page to Microsoft to help us understand users' interactions with news content and improve our products.
-You can turn off Microsoft News content by selecting the customize button on the new tab page.
-News data is sent to Microsoft via HTTPS and stored for up to 13 months, after which it’s aggregated and anonymized.
+edge://settings/privacy and turn on the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting.
+The browser sends diagnostic data about how you use the Microsoft News page to Microsoft to help understand user interactions with news content and improve Microsoft products.
+You may turn off Microsoft News content by selecting the customize button on the new tab page.
+News data is sent to Microsoft using HTTPS and stored for up to 13 months, after which it is aggregated and the personal identifiers are removed.

 InPrivate browsing and Guest mode offer alternative new tab page experiences.

 Microsoft Edge lets you pick up your browsing where you left off.
 It opens your last open tabs from your previous browsing session, including session cookies.
 This feature remains available on startup to restore tabs from your previous session and keep you signed in to sites you visited.
 You can configure Microsoft to edge display the open tabs from your previous browsing session.
 Go to

 edge://settings/onStartup and turn on the Continue where you left off setting.
 If you select the Continue where you left off setting and clear browsing data each time you close the browser, the data you specified is deleted but the URL persists for the next session.